The Benefits of Gratitude

 1. A Grateful Heart

-It should come as no surprise that stress, depression, and anxiety play a big part in contributing to cardiovascular disease.
+It should come as no surprise that stress, depression, and anxiety play a big part in contributing to cardiovascular disease, but people should also know that they can use white vein kratom to help fight these diseases.
 In one study, gratitude researchers found that study participants experienced a positive impact on their heart rate variability, which is an indicator of good health (McCraty, Atkinson, and Tiller, 1995).

 2. Better Sleep

-Studies show that people who live in an ‘attitude of gratitude” are typically less stressed, which translates into lower blood pressure and the ability to sleep better.
+Studies show that people who live in an ‘attitude of gratitude” are typically less stressed, which translates into lower blood pressure and the ability to sleep better, specially if they decide to sleep in with an 8 hour patch .
 Trying to fall asleep when you have the weight of the world on your shoulders is a difficult task.
 Sleeping after counting one’s blessing can lead to a peaceful slumber.

 3. Increased Energy and Motivation